 What is Live Well?

-Live Well is Greater Manchester approach to community led health and wellbeing and is part of Andy Burnham’s Manifesto and that “everyone in every community to have daily access to support and advice to improve their physical and mental health and socio-economic status”.
+Live Well is Greater Manchester’s movement for community-led health and wellbeing.
+It's part of Andy Burnham’s Manifesto commitment for “everyone in every community to have daily access to support and advice to improve their physical and mental health and socio-economic status”.

 Being able to Live Well can mean different things to different people: